AP Explains: Trump seizes on dubious Biden-Ukraine story

 Trump and his supporters, meanwhile, have advanced a widely discredited theory that Biden pushed for the firing of Ukraine’s top prosecutor to protect his son and Burisma from investigation.
 Biden did indeed press for the prosecutor’s firing, but that’s because he was reflecting the official position of not only the Obama administration but many Western countries and because the prosecutor was perceived as soft on corruption.

-WHAT DOES THE NEW YORK POST STORY SAY:
+WHAT DOES THE NEW YORK POST STORY SAY?

 The main email highlighted by the Post is a May 2015 message that it said was sent to Hunter Biden by Vadym Pozharskyi, an adviser to Burisma’s board.
 In it, he thanks the younger Biden “for inviting me to DC and giving an opportunity to meet your father and spent (sic) some time together.
 It’s realty (sic) an honor and pleasure.”

 The wording makes it unclear if he actually met Joe Biden.
-The Biden campaign said in a statement it had reviewed Biden’s schedules from the time and that no meeting as described by the newspaper took place.
+The Biden campaign said in a statement that it had reviewed Biden’s schedules from the time and that no meeting as described by the newspaper took place.

 HOW DID THE POST OBTAIN THE EMAILS?

 It’s a tangled saga.
-The Post says it received on Sunday a hard drive containing the messages from Giuliani, who has pushed the unfounded idea that Ukraine was trying to interfere with the 2016 election and that the younger Biden may have enriched himself by selling his access to his father.
+The Post says it received a hard drive containing the messages on Sunday from Giuliani, who has pushed the unfounded idea that Ukraine was trying to interfere with the 2016 election and that the younger Biden may have enriched himself by selling his access to his father.

 The Post says the emails were part of a trove of data recovered from a laptop that was dropped off at a computer repair shop in Delaware in April 2019.
-It says the customer, whom the owner could not definitively identify as Hunter Biden, never paid for the service or retrieved it, and that the owner made a copy of the hard drive that he provided to Giuliani’s lawyer.
+It says the customer, whom the owner could not definitively identify as Hunter Biden, never paid for the service or retrieved it, and says the owner made a copy of the hard drive that he provided to Giuliani’s lawyer.

 The owner of the Wilmington shop declined to comment Wednesday to The Associated Press, saying he didn’t feel like talking.
-The newspaper says the owner alerted the FBI to the computer and server, and that agents took possession of them.
+The newspaper says the owner alerted the FBI to the computer and hard drive, and that agents took possession of them.
 That could not immediately be confirmed, and the FBI declined to comment Wednesday.

-Asked via text by an AP reporter how long he had the hard drive, Giuliani replied, “You’re interested in the wrong thing.
+Asked via text by an AP reporter how long he had the hard drive, Giuliani replied: “You’re interested in the wrong thing.
 This time the truth will not be defeated by process.
 I’ve got a lot more to go.”

 ARE THE NEW EMAILS AUTHENTIC?

 The actual origins of the emails are unclear.
-And disinformation experts say there are multiple red flags that raise doubts about their authenticity, including verifying that the laptop actually belongs to Hunter Biden, said Nina Jankowicz, a fellow at the nonpartisan Wilson Center in Washington.
+And disinformation experts say there are multiple red flags that raise doubts about their authenticity, including questions about whether the laptop actually belongs to Hunter Biden, said Nina Jankowicz, a fellow at the nonpartisan Wilson Center in Washington.

-The Biden campaign didn’t address that issue on Wednesday and Hunter Biden’s lawyer did not return an email seeking comment from the AP.
+The Biden campaign didn’t address that issue Wednesday and Hunter Biden’s lawyer did not return an email seeking comment from the AP.

 Another potential alarm is the involvement of another Trump associate, Steve Bannon, who the Post says first alerted it to the emails and who along with Giuliani has been active in promoting an anti-Biden narrative on Ukraine.